crystal-lang/crystal-website/_drafts/2017-01-05-the-charly-programming-language.md

 # How does it work?

-The first thing the Charly interpreter does is turn the source file into a list of tokens.
+First, Charly turns the source file into a list of tokens.
+A token is basically just a string with a type.
 A simple hello-world program may consist of the following tokens:

 <pre class="code">
 $ cat test/debug.ch
 print("Hello World")
-~/Documents/GitHub/KCreate/charly-lang
 $ charly test/debug.ch -f lint -f tokens
 1:1:5     │ Identifier  │ print
 1:6:1     │ LeftParen   │ (
 1:7:13    │ String      │ "Hello World"